WWE’s Most Shocking Betrayals (Ranked 25 to 1)

 24. The Judgment Day Betrays Edge

 Edge formed The Judgment Day in 2022 and seemingly led its members to success, but the group turned on him and ousted him, claiming he was holding them back.
-The betrayal allowed Priest, Ripley, and Bálor to take control and become one of WWE’s dominant factions.
+The betrayal allowed Damian Priest, Rhea Ripley, and Finn Bálor to take control and become one of WWE’s dominant factions.

 23. Triple H Betrays Seth Rollins

-Triple H betrayed Seth Rollins in 2016 during a fatal four-way Universal Championship match, costing Rollins the title and showing that even chosen protégés are expendable.
-The split turned Rollins into a fan favorite and launched a long-term rivalry filled with top matches.
+Triple H betrayed Seth Rollins in 2016 during a fatal four-way Universal Championship match, costing Rollins the gold in favor of Kevin Owens.
+It showed that even chosen proteges are expendable.
+The split turned Rollins into a fan favorite and launched a long-term rivalry filled with top matches including the duo's WrestleMania 33 bout.

 22. Paul Bearer Betrays The Undertaker